jomardyan/Lolisoft-OrderFlow-Docs-Public/README.md

-For full docs, contact to the plugin owner.
+For the full documentation, contact the plugin owner - https://github.com/jomardyan

 # Lolisoft OrderFlow Import and Sync for Allegro and WooCommerce

 **Turn WooCommerce into your Allegro operations hub.** Import offers, keep stock and prices aligned, pull Allegro orders into WooCommerce, and manage day-to-day sync work from one admin panel.